d-exclaimation/pioneer/Documentation/guides/features/graphql-over-websockets.md

 # GraphQL Over WebSocket

-To perform GraphQL over Websockets, there need to be a sub protocol to define operations clearly.
-No "official" sub protocol nor implementation details on handling subscription given in the GraphQL Spec.
+To perform GraphQL over WebSocket, there need to be a sub protocol to define operations clearly.
+No "official" sub-protocol nor implementation details on handling subscription given in the GraphQL Spec.
 However, there are many implementations by the community that have become de facto standards like `subscriptions-transport-ws` and `graphql-ws`.

 ## subscriptions-transport-ws